MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/assignment-methods.md

 ## How auto assignment works

-The auto-assignment process in unified routing matches incoming work items with the best-suited agents based on the configured assignment rules.
+The auto assignment process in unified routing matches incoming work items with the best-suited agents based on the configured assignment rules.
 This continuous process consists of multiple assignment cycles and a default block size of work items.

 Each cycle picks up the top unassigned work items in the applicable default block size and attempts to match each work item with an appropriate agent.
 Work items that aren't assigned to agents because of unavailability of agents or right skill match wasn't found are routed back to the queue.